anadezama/Self-Audit/Calculated Columns and Measures.md

 Num/Den

-To calculate the points we created columns and measures, here is the difference between them.
-DIFFERENCE
+In order to calculate the points we created columns and measures, [here is the difference between them.](Power-BI/DAX/CalculatedColumns and Measures.md)

 ## Calculated Columns: